 Question: What are Cherubim?
 Cherubim/cherubs are angelic beings involved in the worship and praise of יהוה.
-The cherubim are first mentioned in the Bible in Genesis 3:24, "So He drove out אֶת־ Adam; and He placed at the east of the Garden of Eden אָת־ cherubim אָמ and with flaming sword which turned every way to guard אָת־ way of the Tree of Life."
-Prior to his rebellion, Satan was a cherub as described in Ezekiel 28:14, "You are the anointed cherub that covers: and I set you, so that you were upon the Sacred mountain of Elohim; you have walked up and down in the midst of the stones of fire.
-15 अनुत You were perfect in your ways from the day that you were created, until unrighteousness was found in you."
-Cherubim are described in Ezekiel 1:5, "And out of the midst there came the likeness of four Living Creatures (cherubim according to Ezekiel 10:20).
+The cherubim are first mentioned in the Bible in Genesis 3:24 So He drove out אָת־ Adam; and He placed at the east of the Garden of Eden אָת־ cherubim וְאֵת and with flaming sword which turned every way to guard אַת־ way of the Tree of Life.
+C-MATS

+Prior to his rebellion, Satan was a cherub.
+Ezekiel 28:14 אַק (You) are the anointed cherub that covers: 15 אַקּה You were perfect in your ways from the day that you were created, until unrighteousness was found in you.
+C-MATS

+Chapters 1 and 10 of the book of Ezekiel describe the "four living creatures" or the cherubim.
+Ezekiel 1:5 And out of the midst there came the likeness of four Living Creatures.
 And this was their appearance: they had the likeness of a man.
-Chapters 1 and 10 of the book of Ezekiel describe the "four Living Creatures."
-They had the likeness of man.
-They each had four faces-As for the likeness of their faces, they had the face of a man; and each of the four had the face of a lion on the right side; and the four had the face of an ox on the left side; the four had also the face of an eagle-and each had four wings two for flying and two for covering their bodies "two wings of everyone were joined one to another and two covered את their bodies."
-Ezekiel 1:10-11.
-Under their wings the cherubim appeared to have the form, or likeness, of a man's hand- "And they had the hands of a man under their wings on their four sides."
-Ezekiel 1:8.
+6 And everyone had four faces and every one of them had four wings.
+As for the likeness of their faces, they had the face of a man; and each of the four had the face of a lion on the right side; and the four had the face of an ox on the left side; the four had also the face of an eagle.
+Ezekiel 10:20 This is the Living Creature that רְאִיתִי I saw under the Elohim of Israel by the river Chebar; and I knew that they were cherubim.
+C-MATS

 The imagery of Revelation 4:6-9 also seems to be describing cherubim.
-The cherubim serve the purpose of magnifying the holiness and power of היהוה.
-This is one of their main responsibilities throughout the Bible. יהוה praises, they also serve as a visible reminder of the majesty and glory of יהוה in addition to singing יהוה and His abiding presence with His people.
+And before the throne there was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.
+7 And the first beast was like a lion, and the second beast like a calf, and the third beast had a face as a man, and the fourth beast was like a flying eagle.
+8 And the four beasts had each of them six wings about him; and they were full of eyes within: and they rest not day and night, saying, Holy, holy, holy, holy, and Elohim Almighty, which was, and is, and is to come.
+9 And when those beasts give glory and honor and thanks to him that sat on the throne, who lives forever and ever.
+The cherubim serve the purpose of magnifying the holiness and power of "הוה 'הוה 's praises, they also serve as a visible reminder of the majesty and glory of "הוה addition to singing presence with His people."